 Water is Too Hot or Too Cold

 Your water heater may be not the right size.
 We can help you figure out how much you use and remedy the issue.

 These signs can be an indication that your water heater is going out:

 - Rumbling noises coming from the tank

 - Leaking pressure relief valve

-As water heaters generally hold 50 gallons of water, a breakdown can result in a catastrophic flood.
+Because water heaters generally hold 50 gallons of water, failure can result in a catastrophic flood.

-Like with some other appliance, annual maintenance is crucial.
-We recommend reading up on our Advantage Program to potentially avoid issues with your water heater.
+Like with some other appliance, regular maintenance is crucial.
+We recommend reading up on our Advantage Program to potentially avoid trouble with your water heater.